 PRINCIPAL

-Syntax Lighting is headed by Ana Stojadinovic who has over fifteen years of experience in the architectural and lighting design field.
+Syntax Lighting is headed by Ana Stojadinovic who has over twenty years of experience in the architectural and lighting design field.

 Ana has worked on lighting designs for all manner of high profile architectural projects, including residential, commercial, retail, hotels, spas, exterior and landscape, and all over the world, including the Middle East, Thailand, India, Russia, USA, Europe and the UK.